 You are asked to develop a Persuasive Speech for the purposes of the test out.
 This is a speech that aims to persuade the audience on an issue.
 The speech must be on an issue of policy.
 The speech should be adapted to an audience of your peers at ISU.
 Remember, the persuasive speaker is especially concerned with appropriateness, clarity, and making the information comprehensible, well researched, convincing, and even engaging for the audience.

 - The speech should be 6-8 minutes long.
 Failure to meet the time requirement closely will cost you points in the evaluation.

 - The speech should be delivered extemporaneously from a speaking outline.
 You may use some notes to deliver your speech, but you may not use more than three one-sided, 8×11 sheets of paper.
 (Hint: visual aids are often very useful for helping speakers remember the order of their ideas.)

-- Each speech must include oral citations for a minimum of seven credible sources.
+- Each speech must include oral citations for a minimum of five credible sources.
 Failure to cite the sources orally will cost you points.